Gold and Wachtel

 legal high 1996-04-19

-The 1998 SDNY case reveals Epstein leased the former Iranian Deputy Consul General residence at 34 East 69th Street from the Office of Foreign Missions in 1992 at 15K/month.
+The 1998 SDNY case records that Epstein leased the former Iranian Deputy Consul General residence at 34 East 69th Street from the Office of Foreign Missions in 1992 at 15K/month.
 Epstein occupied it until Jan 1996, then illegally sublet to Ivan Fisher at 20K/month without written OFM consent.
 Jeffrey Schantz conducted negotiations with OFM on April 19, 1996 about the sublet.
 OFM terminated Epstein's lease Aug 23, 1996.
 This is the earliest documented legal representation by the Gold & Wachtel successor firm.

 legal high 1997-10-03